PouyaREZ/AI_Lunar_Lander/readme.txt

 ###########################################

 # Description
-	This package include the following files:
+	This package includes the following files:
 	- environment.yml
 		- A conda environment containing all the requirements to run the contained python files (Python ver.
 3.7.4)